dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/clr-attributes-with-custom-types-and-libraries.md

 ---
-title: "XAML-Related CLR Attributes for Custom Types and Libraries" ms.date: "03/30/2017"
+title: "XAML-Related CLR Attributes for Custom Types and Libraries"
+description: Learn about the common language runtime (CLR) attributes that are defined by .NET XAML Services.

+ms.date: "03/30/2017"
 helpviewer_keywords:
   - "CLR attributes for custom types [XAML Services]"